Escaping the Chrome Sandbox Through DevTools

 Eventually, the vulnerability involving the race condition was assigned CVE-2024-5836, with a CVSS severity score of 8.8 (High).
 The vulnerability involving crashing the inspected page was assigned CVE-2024-6778, also with a severity score of 8.8.

 Once everything was fixed and merged into the various release branches, the VRP panel reviewed the bug report and determined the reward.
-I received with $20,000 for finding this vulnerability!
+I received $20,000 for finding this vulnerability!

 A screenshot of the message which announced the reward amount